The filter on a central air conditioning unit is a vital but often unappreciated component.

 We like to make a habit of changing our AC filter at the cabin once at the beginning of summer and once before the start of winter.

-The U.S. Department of Energy states not replacing dirty filters can increase the energy consumption of your air conditioner by 5 to 10 percent.
+The U.S. Department of Energy states not replacing dirty air conditioning filters can increase the energy consumption of your air conditioner by 5 to 10 percent.

-The dirty filter will not only cause you to use more energy, it will restrict the unit’s airflow, placing a strain on the AC and making it work harder.
+The dirty AC filter will not only cause you to use more energy and be more expensive to run, but it will also restrict the unit’s airflow, placing a strain on your AC and making it work harder.

-The added wear and tear can decrease the air conditioner’s lifespan, and make it cost more to run.
+The added wear and tear can decrease the air conditioner’s lifespan, and make it cost more to maintain and repair.